evizitei/aero123_trifan/README.md

 `make run`

 which will re-build the binary and run it.
-Two threads will be started, one to accept command input, and one to log the status of the system to the flight log on disk.
+Three threads will be started, one to accept command input, one to run the simulator for feeding position changes into the GPS, and one to log the status of the system to the flight log on disk.

-Valid commands:

-- **shutdown**: exit the program entirely
+The CLI will provide you with commands you can use to "control" the flight.

 To see the log after a flight, you can read through `flight.log`, or alternatively tail the log while the flight is in progress